dukemido/library_c/README.md

 - Most popular books

 # License
-This is released under MIT License
+This is released under MIT License.